Export results to Tableau or Excel from Stata

 The matrix method

 The easiest way to think of matrices is to understand which values are calculated through the process and which information must be added in order to distinguish quantitative values from each other.
 In the example above, the poverty rates are the outputs of the process, and the value of the years or the poverty lines are the inputs.
-It is important to know that matrices do not store strings, so you cannot store information such as the name of a country in a matrix.1 Finally, you have to understand the use of the matrix function nullmat.
-This function allows you to incorporate information in a matrix that you have not created yet as well as allowing you to add information to an existing matrix and easily add information to an existing matrix.
-That is, you do not have to define the size of the matrix before you start filling it up.
-In fact, you do not even need to have an existing matrix to start populating it.
+Finally, you have to understand the use of the matrix function nullmat.
+This function allows you to incorporate information in a matrix that you have not created yet, as well as allowing you to add information to an existing matrix.

 /*Part 1: calculate and create matrices*/